LF-DevOps-Intern/3_4_vm_container-subin-amit-unN00b/Answers.md

 Virtualization can be used to create many instances of virtual machines on the same hardware at a same time.
 This alone has many benefits such as proper utilization of resources, sharing of unused resources and cost reduction.
 Virtualization also solves the problem of scalability.
 Making backups, managing machines and creating snapshots is easy.
+It also helps to obtain more uptime.

+However, virtualization has some drawbacks as well.

 #### 4. What are the problems Container solves in regard to app deployment and how it solves?